johnwcowan/r7rs-work/JsoCowan.md

 ## Constructors

-`jso-null`

-A variable whose value is *the null JSO*, a unique free JSO with no keys or values.
-It is an error to mutate the null JSO in any way.

 `(make-jso` *prototype obj* ...`)`

 Returns a newly allocated JSO with the specified *prototype*.
-If *prototype* is the undefined object, the JSO is free.
+If *prototype* is the empty list, the JSO is free.
 Additional arguments are alternating keys and values of the JSO.

 `(alist->jso` *alist prototype*`)`